Topic

 • Networking support to secure partners, funding and commercialization

-In addition to technology transfer services, the University of Toronto contains a vibrant entrepreneurship community consisting of 10+ accelerators operating across three campuses.
+In addition to technology transfer services, U of T contains a vibrant entrepreneurship community consisting of 10+ accelerators operating across three campuses.
 These entrepreneurial initiatives accelerate ideas, people, social impact and new companies, while striving to create an inclusive environment that supports diverse and talented innovators across all disciplines.
 This entrepreneurship ecosystem with the support of University of Toronto Entrepreneurship provides mentorship, experiential learning opportunities, expertise, resources, and strategic connections to give students, alumni and faculty entrepreneurs the tools they need to effectively start, build and scale their businesses.

 A child and two men conduct testing on a develop innovation.